hakiemasri/DOSM-ingest/README.md

 1.
 This project uses python.
 You can install python using anaconda (https://docs.anaconda.com/anaconda/install/windows/) or  https://www.python.org/downloads/
-The library used are:
+The library used are:<br/>
-pandas: a library for data manipulation and analysis
+pandas: a library for data manipulation and analysis<br/>
-sqlalchemy: a library for database interaction that provides a high-level interface for working with SQL databases
+sqlalchemy: a library for database interaction that provides a high-level interface for working with SQL databases<br/>
-sqlite3: a built-in Python library for working with SQLite databases
+sqlite3: a built-in Python library for working with SQLite databases<br/>
-datetime: a built-in Python library for working with dates and times
+datetime: a built-in Python library for working with dates and times<br/>
-requests: a library for making HTTP requests to web servers
+requests: a library for making HTTP requests to web servers<br/>
-io: a built-in Python library for working with input/output streams
+io: a built-in Python library for working with input/output streams<br/>
-pyarrow: a library for handling large data sets with efficient memory use and performance
+pyarrow: a library for handling large data sets with efficient memory use and performance<br/>
-Flask: A web framework for Python.
+Flask: A web framework for Python.<br/>
-render_template: A function for rendering HTML templates.
+render_template: A function for rendering HTML templates.<br/>
-redirect: A function for redirecting to a different URL.
+redirect: A function for redirecting to a different URL.<br/>
-sqlite3: A module for working with SQLite databases.
+sqlite3: A module for working with SQLite databases.<br/>
-math: A module for mathematical operations.
+math: A module for mathematical operations.<br/>
-SQLAlchemy: An Object Relational Mapper (ORM) for Python.
+SQLAlchemy: An Object Relational Mapper (ORM) for Python.<br/>
-text: A module for creating SQL expressions.
+text: A module for creating SQL expressions.<br/>
-abort: A function for handling HTTP errors.
+abort: A function for handling HTTP errors.<br/>

 2.
 The databse used is sqlite, this is because my laptop ssd broke and sqlite are easy to install.
 Download here (https://www.sqlite.org/download.html)